 Time and time again I have watched people around me having trouble getting pregnant.
 As a teenager it seems like it could happen by just laying naked next to a guy.
 The reality is that it is hard to get pregnant and now I am afraid that when I’m ready my body won’t be.
-This is where freezing my eggs comes in, which I had been thinking about before the E! reality shows dedicated episodes to it.
+This is where freezing my eggs comes in, which I had been thinking about for quite a while.
 It seems simple in concept, but it’s like preparing for IVF…injections, hormones, etc. These are all things I’d rather go through with a partner, but then ironically I’m going through it because I don’t have one.

 The part of me that just wants to go ahead with insemination and have the baby on my own is having an internal debate on whether this is selfish.
 Yes, I want to be a mother and I feel strongly that even alone I would be able to raise a great kid.
 But, is it selfish to the child?
 I actually never thought about it that way until I was out with a friend and we were talking about it.

 She pretty much blurted out, “That’s kind of selfish, don’t you think?”
 I stared at her blankly while she continued, “Just because you really want something, doesn’t mean you should do it without thinking of how it could affect this kid who had no choice in the matter.”